Last updated: December 2025

 Average fixed wireless speeds during all hours and busy hours

-During September 2023, users on NBN fixed wireless services attained an average download performance of 109.6% of plan speeds during all hours, decreasing to 89.5% during the busy hours.
-Average upload performance was 75.5% of plan speeds during all hours, decreasing to 62.9% during the busy hours.
-These results are all consistent with the May 2023 results.
+In the latest report, users on NBN fixed wireless services attained an average download performance of 87.5% of plan speeds during all hours, decreasing to 81.7% during the busy hours.
+Average upload performance was 67.3% of plan speeds during all hours, decreasing to 62.1% during the busy hours.

 Download